 ++ Kindly find all updates to this article below. ++

 Those wanting to purchase an electric vehicle in the Netherlands will now be beckoned by a subsidy of 4,000 euros for the purchase of new electric cars with a list price of between 12,00 0 and 45,000 euros and a minimum range of 120 kilometres.
 The new subsidy rates include a bonus of 2,000 euros for used electric cars.
-The following applies to leasing contracts: If the leasing contract is terminated within four years, the subsidy will also be discontinued and will be paid out in monthly instalments.
+The following applies to lease contracts: If the leasing contract is terminated within four years, the subsidy will also be discontinued and will be paid out in monthly instalments.
 Owners who buy another car within three years will have to repay part of the subsidy.

 To prevent misuse, the subsidy is only available when buying or leasing through an approved dealer.
 Each person can also apply for a subsidy only once.
 Since the purchase prices for e-cars will decrease in the long run, the subsidy amount for new cars will also decrease in the coming years, while the 2,000 euros for used cars will remain at that level.

 The governmental consultation phase for the subsidy program ran until the end of March.
 Electric cars purchased or privately leased will then be entitled to the subsidy, which can be applied for from 1 July onwards from the Netherlands Enterprise Agency (RVO).

 The Netherlands is among the first countries in Europe to introduce a subsidy for the purchase or leasing of used electric cars.
 The crux of the matter is the condition of the battery, and measures addressing this can only be speculated about so far.
 Stientje Van Veldhoven, the Dutch Minister for the Environment and Housing, is considering introducing a battery check for used cars.